-IEP vs 504: What’s the Same?
-And Which is Better to Have?
+IEP vs 504: What’s the Difference and Which Is Better?

 Some schools will try to push the family toward a 504 plan instead of an IEP; some will even suggest that the student get both an IEP and a 504.
 So what is the correct information?
 How do you know what to do–do you keep pushing for an IEP, or take the 504 Plan?
 In this article, I am explaining and expanding upon the many differences between a 504 and an IEP and what is the same about the two.